ubaldot/vim-calendar/README.md

 Integration with Outlook works out of the box if [vim-outlook][2] is installed.
 For other calendars integration some work is required.
 See `:help calendar` for more info.

-## Built-in event form

-For a diary without custom provider hooks, press `m` in `__WeekView__` to create or edit an event.
-The form supports title, start/end, required and optional attendees, organizer, location, all-day status, and body.
-In either attendee field, use `<C-X><C-O>` to complete entries from that diary's `address_book`.
-Diary pages do not change `'omnifunc'`.

-Press `W` to save, `Q` to discard, or `?` for form help.
-After a successful local save, the plugin fires `User CalendarEventCreated` or `User CalendarEventModified`; the saved dictionary is in `g:calendar_event`.

 ## Security and privacy